nextgis/nextgisweb/doc/developer/change.rst

 .. note::
    This equal to create resource.
-The request must be authorised.
+The request must be authorized.

+.. todo:: Add lookup table update example

 Create new feature
 ------------------